tarwn/lessthandot-hugo/blogs/content/posts/2013-02-25-windows-azure-training-kit-available.md

 The Windows Azure Training Kit includes hands-on labs, presentations, and samples to help you understand how to build applications that use Windows Azure.

 **[Hands-on labs][1]** are sets of step-by-step guides that are designed to help you learn how to use key Windows Azure services and features.
 Each Lab provides instructions to guide you through the process of developing a complete application.
 The cool thing is that you can contribute to any of these hands-on labs by forking their repositories on GitHub and make changes to the content.
-Once you&#8217;ve made your changes, share them back with the community by sending a pull request.
+Once you've made your changes, share them back with the community by sending a pull request.

 **[Demos][2]** are sets of step-by-step guides that are designed to demonstrate how to use key Windows Azure services and features.